tuxmonteiro/tuxmonteiro/README.md

 ### 🗿 About Me

-I'm a **Cloud Architect and System/Software Engineer** passionate about **Cloud Computing, Cybersec, SRE, PaaS, backend development, and problem-solving** 😎.
-Deep experience in Site Reliability Engineering (SRE) and DevSecOps, leading several critical projects.
+I'm a **Cloud Architect and System/Software Engineer** passionate about **Cloud Computing, Cybersec, PaaS, backend development, and problem-solving** 😎.
+Deep experience in Site Reliability Engineering (SRE) improving stability in several critical projects.

 ## 🛠️ Tech Stack